 These new levels are based around what you are able to do with the language, called logically, can-do descriptors.
 They are also divided into each of the 4 skills – listening, reading, speaking and writing.

 They are therefore useful, not just for student evaluation, but also for your trainer to fine-tune your course plan.
-In discussions with the student and the sponsor, we can build goals and set outcomes for your training that mean you study what you need to study and no more.
+In discussions with the student and the sponsor, we can build goals and set outcomes for your training which means you study what you need to study and no more.

 Get your free estimate now!